Rao Chunda: Reign

 The Tughlaq Empire soon reacted by sending an army under Zafar Khan, the governor of Gujarat.
 Chunda was able to successfully defend Mandore against this army, Timur's invasion further forced Zafar to start negotiations with Chunda.
 Chunda had agreed to pay tribute to the Tughlaqs after this battle, but he later reneged and invaded Tughlaq territory, capturing Sambhar, Didwana, Khatu and Ajmer.
-He also attacked his brother Jai Singh and captured Phalodi.
+He continued his expansion and defeated the Chauhans of Nadol and captured their lands.
+Chunda also attacked his brother Jai Singh for not helping him against the Tughlaqs and captured Phalodi.
 Chunda captured and occupied Nagaur in 1408 AD and decided to stay there leaving Mandore under the charge of one of his sons.
+Chunda secured an alliance with Rana Lakha during this time through his daughter Hansa.

 Death

 Chunda's aggressive expansion intimidated the surrounding chieftains, who made an alliance against him.
 This alliance included the Rao of Pugal, Sankhlas of Janglu and Khidar Khan of Multan.
-They attacked Chunda and surrounded him at Nagaur, Chunda did not anticipate the attack and was not able to make preparations to give battle.
+They attacked Chunda and surrounded him at Nagaur.
+There was treachery in Chunda's army and therefore, Chunda did not anticipate the attack and was not able to make preparations to give battle.
 Finding no way out of the situation, he charged his enemies and was killed in action.
-Ranmal was Chunda's eldest son however Chunda declared his younger son Kanha as his heir.
+Chunda's wife Sona urged him to appoint their son Kanha, as his successor.
+Ranmal was Chunda's eldest son however Chunda declared his younger son Kanha as his heir to appease Sona.
 Ranmal therefore left Marwar and went to the neighbouring kingdom of Mewar.